OpenlinkFinancial/MXMLABridge/README.md

-MXBridge
+MXmlaBridge
 ========

-MXBridge (Mondrian XMLA Bridge) is a standards-based MSOLAP to Mondrian Bridge that allows MSOLAP based applications like Excel to connect to Mondrian OLAP Server via XMLA protocol.
+MXmlaBridge (Mondrian XMLA Bridge) is a standards-based MSOLAP to Mondrian Bridge that allows MSOLAP based applications like Excel to connect to Mondrian OLAP Server via XMLA protocol.